 So receiving unprotected oral sex puts you at risk for syphilis, genital herpes type 1, gonorrhea and NGU.

-Syphilis isn't that common, and your partner would have had to have a sore in their mouth to transmit it.
+Syphilis isn't that common, and your partner would have had to have a sore in her mouth to transmit it.
 You wouldn't see symptoms of this for 10-90 days, but the average is 21 days, and you'd get a sore called a chancre.
 This doesn't cause burning, pain, discharge, etc. You can test for this at 6 weeks.
 If you get symptoms, but test negative at 6 weeks, test again at 90 days.
-The VDRL and treponema tests are for syphilis.

 If you don't already have herpes type 1 (think oral sores, like cold sores but not canker sores), then you could get genital herpes type 1 from receiving oral sex.
 This can happen even if the person performing oral doesn't have a sore, but it's more likely if they do.
 The time from infection to symptoms is usually 2-12 days, but the average is 4 days.
 You can test for this now, and then again at 4 months to make sure you don't have it.
 If you test positive now, it's a pre-existing infection that you had before this encounter.
 About half the adult population has this, and 90% don’t know it.

-You'd see symptoms of gonorrhea at about 2-5 days, if you get symptoms, and this would usually be a discharge, burning, etc. Some people don't get symptoms.
-You can test for this as early as 5 days.
+You'd see symptoms of gonorrhea at about 2-5 days, and this would usually be a discharge, burning, etc. Some people don't get symptoms.
+You can test for this as early as 3 days, but 5 days is better.
 You can have a urine test or a swab test.